LuisQuintanar29/ProyectoBD/README.md

 	> CREATE USER admin WITH PASSWORD 'admin';

+	> GRANT CONNECT ON DATABASE papeleria TO admin;

+	> GRANT USAGE ON SCHEMA public TO admin;

+	> GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO admin;

-	> GRANT ALL PRIVILEGES ON DATABASE papeleria to admin;
+	> GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO admin;

 -Configuramos el pg_hba.confi
 	> sudo gedit /etc/postgresql/13/main/pg_hba.conf